scurker/scurker.com/contents/articles/bring-on-a-new-scurker-com.md

 * [grunt](http://gruntjs.com)
 * [noto sans font](http://www.google.com/fonts/specimen/Noto+Sans)

 There's some slightly modified plugins to wintersmith to allow for article to article pagination and a more sensible permalink structure.
-You can check out everything on [github](http://github.com/scurker/scurker.com).
-If you come across any issues, be sure to let me know on [github](https://github.com/scurker/scurker.com/issues).

 ### No more jQuery

 I'm a big fan of jQuery, but I have been [slowly moving away from having jQuery](http://youmightnotneedjquery.com/) as a dependency unless absolutely necessary.
+So you won't see very much jQuery used here.

+### Open Sourced

+I've learned a lot through open source projects, and have spoken many times about the importance of open source.
+However, my own blog I kept private and didn't share what I knew.
+I figured it's time to start putting money where my mouth is and release the source for this site.
+Sure, no one may want to use or fork the code by maybe they can learn something from it.
+You can check out everything on [github](http://github.com/scurker/scurker.com).
+If you come across any issues, be sure to [let me know](https://github.com/scurker/scurker.com/issues).